 For on-campus students, we do offer a payment plan to help you pay tuition and fees for the current semester.
-Your total bill will be divided into three consecutive monthly installments with the first payment due within five business days from the date classes begin.
+Your outstanding balance will be divided into three consecutive monthly installments with the first payment due within five business days from the date classes begin.
 Please note that a business hold will be placed on your account until your semester balance is paid in full.
-Contact the Student Accounts Manager prior to the start of classes to sign your payment agreement.
+Contact the Student Accounts Manager before the first payment due date to setup a payment plan.

-If you fail to pay in full or setup a payment plan (available to on-campus students) within five business days from the date classes begin, your account is delinquent and will be referred to Tribal Court or a collection agency.
-Online students that do not pay in full within five business days from the date classes begin will lose their password access and be dropped from classes.
-BMCC does not offer payment plans to students taking all of their classes online.
+If you fail to pay in full or setup a payment plan (available to on-campus students only) within five business days from the date classes begin, your account is delinquent and will be referred to a court or outside collection agency.
+Online students who have not paid in full by the payment due date will lose their password access and be dropped from classes.
+On-campus students who have not paid in full or setup a payment plan by the payment due date will have the password access to their classes suspended until payment arrangements are made.